 Once harvested, preserve or cook asparagus within one to three days, or it will lose its quality quickly.
 Check for freshness by ensuring the stalks are firm and the eyes are tight to the stalk.
 If stalks are shriveled, vitamins are being lost and taste and texture will be impacted.

-Once asparagus has been picked, quality can be lost quickly.
-Plan to use it within one to three days after purchase or picking.
-To store, put a moist paper towel at the base of the bunch, place in a plastic bag and refrigerate.
-Do not wash until you are ready to prepare.
-Store asparagus in the refrigerator away from meat, poultry and seafood products, be sure to wash hands before and after handling produce.
-Rinse in cool running water, check tips for sand by dunking in and out of water and rinsing well and do not use soap!
-Trim off tough ends, the entire stalk is edible.
-Be careful to not overcook asparagus, it should be “fork tender”.
+To store asparagus, put a moist paper towel at the base of the bunch, place in a plastic bag and refrigerate.
+Do not wash it until you are ready to prepare.
+Keep this and all fresh produce away from meat, poultry and seafood products, and make sure to wash hands before and after handling.
+Rinse in cool running water, checking tips for sand by dunking in and out of water and rinsing well.
+Do not use soap!
+Trim off any tough ends remembering the entire stalk is edible.
+Be careful to not overcook asparagus, it should be “fork tender.”

 Frozen asparagus will retain both color and flavor better than canned asparagus.
 Select young, tender stalks with compact tips.
 Wash thoroughly and sort according to thickness of the stalk.
 Cut off and discard any tough portions.
 Leave spears in lengths to fit the package or cut into 2-inch lengths.
 Blanch in boiling water for two minutes for small spears, three minutes for medium spears and four minutes for large spears.
 Cool promptly in ice water for the same length of time you blanched.
 Change the blanching and cooling water as it becomes discolored or as the ice melts.
 Pack the cooled asparagus into freezer containers or bags, leaving no headspace.
 Seal, label, date and freeze the product.
 Remember to freeze items separately in the freezer before stacking to ensure uniform freezing.